 - Keep your social media active.
 DO market your work there, but DON’T only post about your books.
 Find interesting content, images, etc. that relate to your brand.
 For example, my books are set in New Orleans so I often post articles and pictures of the area.

 - Engage with people who engage with you.
-If you start selling like Stephen King, this might prove more challenging for you, but in the beginning you have all the time in the world and you should use it wisely.
+If you start selling like Stephen King, this might prove more challenging for you, but in the beginning you have more time for interacting with readers, and you should use it wisely.

-- Don’t ask for favors from other authors.
+- Don’t ask for favors from other authors unless you have already established the kind of relationship where that is appropriate.
 They are your friends, and maybe your fans, but mostly your friends.
 On the flip side, do join cross-promo groups or author co-ops designed for helping one another with promo.
 Learn from other authors, take what advice works, and adapt it to work for you.

 - Learn early that everyone’s experiences are different, and what works for one may not work for another.
 Everyone I know who has seen success in writing has done it in different ways.
 Master your brand, keep it consistent, write good content, and most importantly, begin writing the next book.